florianvandamme/CarND-Traffic-Sign-Classifier-Project/README.md

 **1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.**

 I used Numpy and Python to explore the dataset.
-I got the following results.
+I got the following results:

 ```
 Number of training examples = 34799